University of Michigan–Dearborn: James C. Renick (1993–1999)

-Daniel E. Little (2000 until 2018)
+Daniel E. Little (2000–2018)

 In November 2000, Daniel E. Little was inaugurated as the university's fifth chancellor.
 In 2001, both the Environmental Interpretive Center and the CASL Building were opened on campus.
 In fall of 2003, university enrollment topped 9,000 for the first time (9,022) and graduate enrollment reached 25% of total enrollment.
 In September of that year, the university acquired the Fairlane Training Center from Ford, located across Evergreen Road from its main campus, which it renamed the Fairlane Center in February 2004.
-In November 2003, the renovated University Center (formerly the University Mall) was opened.
+In November 2003, the renovated University Center (formerly the University Mall) opened.
 In October 2006, UM–Dearborn dedicated its new Science Learning and Research Center.
 In November 2008, the Regents of the University of Michigan approved the first doctoral programs at UM–Dearborn, Doctor of Philosophy (Ph.D.) degrees in Automotive Systems Engineering and Information Systems Engineering, both to begin the following fall.
 In February 2009, the regents approved a Doctor of Education (Ed.D.) program.
 In May of that year, they announced the renaming of the School of Management as the College of Business.
 In 2008, Kiplinger ranked UM–Dearborn 86th nationally in its "Best Values in Public Colleges", while in 2009 U.S. News & World Report ranked it the fourth-best master's-level university in the Midwest.

 In September 2013, The Union at Dearborn opened, with its 145 apartments providing the first on-campus student housing since the 1970s.
 Also that month, UM–Dearborn's School of Education was renamed the College of Education, Health and Human Services.
 In December 2015, UM–Dearborn conferred its 50,000 cumulative degree.
 In September 2016, the university's Natural Sciences Building reopened after a $51 million renovation.
 In April 2018, UM–Dearborn broke ground on a new, $90 million Engineering Lab Building.
 In 2018, Daniel E. Little resigned as chancellor.

-Domenico Grasso (2018 until 2025)
+Domenico Grasso (2018–2025)

 In August 2018, Domenico Grasso was inaugurated as university's sixth chancellor.
 In May 2025, Domenico Grasso was selected to replace Santa J. Ono as the interim President of the University of Michigan-Ann Arbor.
 Gabriella Scarlatta, the provost and executive vice chancellor for academic affairs at UM-Dearborn, succeeded Grasso as interim chancellor.